Magnetixaft/elli_admin/README.md

 ## Repository file structure

-* Docs - DartDocs for the entire app available [here](https://github.com/Magnetixaft/AgileQueen/tree/main/Docs)
+* Docs - DartDocs for the entire app is available [here](https://github.com/Magnetixaft/elli_admin/tree/master/Docs)
 * Source code is available directly in this repo.
 Classes are located in [lib](https://github.com/Magnetixaft/AgileQueen/tree/main/lib)

 ## About Elli